'Sex Cult Nun' says discovering self-ownership helped her break free from The Family

 And, she says, there was sex.

-In 1968, Jones' grandfather, David Berg, had founded the group around the belief that God is love and — taking it a step further — that, therefore, sex is Godly.
-Berg preached that men could practice polygamy, and that women must freely "share" their bodies, regardless of whether they want to — because sex was their service to God.
+In 1968, Jones' grandfather, David Berg, founded the group around the belief that God is love and — taking it a step further — that, therefore, sex is godly.
+Berg preached that men could practice polygamy and that women must freely "share" their bodies, regardless of whether they want to — because sex was their service to God.

-At its height, The Family had approximately 10,000 members, living in 170 different countries.
-Initially, the cult taught that girls reached the age of consent around the age of 12, though the group raised that age slightly over the years.
+At its height, The Family had approximately 10,000 members living in 170 different countries.
+Initially, the cult taught that girls reached the age of consent around age 12, though the group raised that age slightly over the years.
 Jones says she was raised to think the sexualization of children was normal.

 When Jones was 23, she summoned up the courage to leave the group.
-She attended Georgetown University on scholarship, and then went on to University of California Berkeley Law School.
+She attended Georgetown University on scholarship and then went on to law school at the University of California, Berkeley.
 She now has her own legal practice and consulting business.

 Jones notes that the patterns of abuse and rape that she describes in the book are not just confined to cults; they are also prevalent in society at large.
 Stopping the abuse, she says, "begins with this principle of self-ownership, which is that I own my body and that nobody has any right over it."